byunsy/Exome-Parascopy/README.md

 ```
 Here, it is important that each line of input list must contain filepath and sample name separated by two colons.
 For example, every line must be in the following format: `data/bams/HG0001.exome.bam::HG001`.

-The exons directory specified in `-x` must contain a full list of exons (hg19 or hg38 or both).
-The default exon files (`exons.hg38.noalt.bed` and `exons.hg19.noalt.bed`) are provided in `src/exons` but they can also be customized based on one's needs.
+The exons file specified in `-x` should ideally be a full list of exons and their positions across some genome.
+The default exon files (`exons.hg38.noalt.bed` and `exons.hg19.noalt.bed`) are provided in `src/exons` directory, and these files can also be customized based on one's needs.

 ### Reference set